Frequently Asked Questions (FAQ)

-How much does the project cost and who is paying for it?
+How much did the project cost and who is paying for it?

-The construction cost for this Eglin Parkway improvement project is approximately $6.9 million.
-The project is being funded by the Florida Department of Transportation.
+The construction cost for this Eglin Parkway improvement project was approximately $6.9 million.
+The project was funded by the Florida Department of Transportation.

-The construction project is being administered by the Florida Department of Transportation, District Three.
-Genesis CEI Services, LLC. of Crestview is providing construction engineering and inspection service in support of FDOT.
+The construction project was administered by the Florida Department of Transportation, District Three.
+Genesis CEI Services, LLC. of Crestview provided construction engineering and inspection service in support of FDOT.
 The construction contractor is APAC of Pensacola.

-For additional information on the Eglin Parkway resurfacing project you may also contact:
+For additional information on the Eglin Parkway resurfacing project you may contact: